 If a non-exempt/hourly employee is not required to work on a holiday, hours paid for the holiday will be counted as hours worked when determining overtime compensation.

 Holidays that fall during an employee's vacation leave will not be charged as vacation leave.

 Section 19: Vacation Leave

-Full -time employees will accrue vacation at the following annual rates:
+Full-time employees will earn vacation as noted in the following: See following page for details